Smile Cookie Campaign proceeds help Durham Children’s Aid Foundation - Durham | Globalnews.ca

 Bursaries from the campaign will help fund resources with mental health supports, education, and the battle with human trafficking.

-Last year, according to Tim Hortons, the campaign hit a record of $15 million dollars raised across Canada, helping over 600 charities and community groups.
-In Durham Region, over $200,000 dollars was raised, and they’re hoping to top that this year.
+Last year, according to Tim Hortons, the campaign hit a record, raising $15 million across Canada and helping over 600 charities and community groups.
+In Durham Region, over $200,000 was raised, and organizers are hoping to top that this year.

+- Drayton Valley residents forced out by wildfire head to evacuation centre in Edmonton

+- Apartment residents say they’re being forced out for repairs, offered $5K to leave early

 - Thousands flee northern Alberta wildfire: ‘People are really scared’